chandrad/kdd-cup-99-h2o/README.md

 ## Approach

-We will start by loading the data and do some exploratory data analysis using.
+We will start by loading the data and do some exploratory data analysis using `R`.
-Then we will build a classifier using `H2O` *random forest* implementation.
+Then we will build a classifier using `H2O`'s *random forest* implementation.

 However, in our final approach we want to use clustering and anomality detection.
-We want our model to be able to work well with unknown attack types and also to give an approchimation of the closest attack type.
+We want our model to be able to work well with unknown attack types and also to give an approximation of the closest attack type.

 ## Libraries and global settings used